ovh/the-bastion/doc/sphinx/plugins/restricted/accountList.rst

    Show more verbose information (SLOW!), you need to be a bastion auditor

-.. option:: --include WILDCARD
+.. option:: --include PATTERN

-   Only list accounts that match the given WILDCARD string, '*' and '?' are recognized,
+   Only show accounts whose name match the given PATTERN (see below)

-                        this option can be used multiple times to refine results.
+                        This option can be used multiple times to refine results
-.. option:: --exclude WILDCARD
+.. option:: --exclude PATTERN

-   Omit accounts that match the given WILDCARD string, '*' and '?' are recognized,
+   Omit accounts whose name match the given PATTERN (see below)

-                        can be used multiple times.
+                        This option can be used multiple times.
                         Note that --exclude takes precedence over --include

+**Note:** PATTERN supports the ``*`` and ``?`` wildcards.
+If PATTERN is a simple string without wildcards, then names containing this string will be considered.